TRAILER SOUND DESIGN

 That can be a life-changing experience!

 I found a completely new world, which still fascinates me more some 15 years later.
+During the years I ammased a MASSIVE sound library recording both in incredible locations and in professional foley rooms.
 Here I am recording an electric bike -->